Blennerhassett of Co.Kerry

 Blennerhassett problem,

-the problem of how we connect to the Blennerhassett family.
+the problem of how we descend from the Blennerhassett family.

 See